JacobLynch/transactions-nextjs-demo/tests/README.md

 For the most reliable results, run the tests in this order:

-1. `transaction-create.cy.ts` - Creates test data for other tests
+1. `01-transaction-create.cy.ts` - Creates test data for other tests
-2. `transaction-read.cy.ts` - Reads and verifies data
+2. `02-transaction-read.cy.ts`   - Reads and verifies data
-3. `transaction-update.cy.ts` - Updates existing data
+3. `03-transaction-update.cy.ts` - Updates existing data
-4. `transaction-delete.cy.ts` - Deletes data and verifies empty state
+4. `04-transaction-delete.cy.ts` - Deletes data and verifies empty state

 ## Troubleshooting